Flexible identity for an imaginary conference called Common Threads.

 I started the whole process by researching textiles and embroidery and compiled a pool of Asian, Middle Eastern, and South American textiles and Japanese sashiko embroidery as my primary reference points.
 What I was looking for was textiles that had an established grid structure and geometric and/or tiled patterns, which I felt connected well with typography.

 The patterns used throughout the Common Threads identity were constructed out of Bodoni Ornaments.
 It’s typographic while retaining an illustrative flair often seen in textiles.
 I made numerous patterns and whittled it down to seven patterns—three large patterns whose size was equal to four smaller patterns.

-Early iterations of the name badge.
-At first, I had incorporated all the colors into the design, but it caused the composition to have no focus so I simplified it to a singular color from the overall palette for each name badge.
+Early iterations of the name badge and wearable.
+At first, I had incorporated all the colors into the design, but it caused the composition to have no focus so I simplified it to a singular color from the overall palette for each name badge and wearable.

 Thumbnails for the poster.